 When is the next competition?

-September 9th.
+2nd.
+Saturday of every month.
 Please join our newsletter for special deals and even announcements.

 Recommended gear when arriving at the range: holster, ammo, water, sun block….